What is the Medicare Annual Enrollment Period (AEP)?

 How to change Medicare plans

-If you’re enrolled in a Medicare Advantage plan and want to switch to a new plan, you can simply search for a plan and change to it during an open enrollment period.
+If you’re enrolled in a Medicare Advantage plan and want to switch to a new plan, you can simply search for a plan and change to it during an enrollment period.

-If you have Original Medicare and want to switch to a Medicare Advantage plan, you can also do so at open enrollment.
+If you have Original Medicare and want to switch to a Medicare Advantage plan, you can also do so during AEP.
 Just remember that Medicare Advantage plans typically have a prescription drug component.
 That means if you signed up for Medicare Part D to cover your medications, you may no longer need that coverage.
-So, call your plan to disenroll from it.
+Enrollment in a Medicare Advantage plan will automatically disenroll the consumer from a Part D or previous Medicare Advantage plan.
+Medicare supplements require the consumer to call and cancel if an enrollment in a Medicare Advantage plan occurs.

 Each year, Medicare and Medicare Advantage plans make changes to plans and offerings.
 Here’s what changed in 2023: